AriRice/Leiothlypis_first_chapter/README.md

 Contains everything from the previous 3 Leiothlypis repositories... but better.
+Requires conda environments to be set up appropriately for each job/ submission script (for instance, if a job requires bcftools, vcftools, and some other thing, create an environment with all three of those programs in it and activate it at the beginning of the script).

-Note: Step_02_align.sh needs to be updated to run on a different computing cluster where some of those software packages aren't already installed.
+Note: Step_02_align.sh needs to be updated to run on a different computing cluster where some of those software packages aren't already installed (preferably in a conda environment).

 # Aligning, filtering, and genotyping
 1. Run Step 1 interactively.
 Follow ALL the directions.